 People like me get a satisfaction out of ticking off places on a bucket list – but also from re-experiencing previous visits, achieving this comfortable feeling of having been some place before and loved it.

-The Old town (Gamla Stan) with it’s squares, quaint old streets and buildings, the Royal palace, the Parliament building, and churches and palaces on nearby islets.
-A visit was paid to the City Hall (Stadshuset), and also to the Vasa Museum and the Abba Museum over at the Djurgården island.
+The premier attractions in Stockholm include the Old town (Gamla Stan) with it’s squares, quaint old streets and buildings, the Royal palace, the Parliament building, and churches and palaces on nearby islets.
+A visit was paid to the City Hall (Stadshuset), and also to the Vasa Museum and the ABBA Museum over at the Djurgården island.
 I even went out of town to the cemetery called Skogskyrkogården, listed as a World Heritage Site.
 Just to mention some.

 This time I was attending a conference and had part of the weekend available to myself before returning home on Sunday morning.
 Here’s what I did this time.